-Ms. Schiavini, born in 1966, has many years' experience in Italian and international banking and finance (UK, EMEA) in the area of wholesale/corporate & investment banking.
-Since 2016 she has worked mainly in corporate governance as a director of listed companies.
-From 2018 until April
+Ms. Schiavini, born in 1966, has many years' experience in Italian and international banking and finance (UK, EMEA) The directors must comply with the Code of Ethics, the Inin the area of wholesale/corporate & investment banking. ternal Dealing Code and any other provisions with which Since 2016 she has worked mainly in corporate governanthe Company regulates the directors' conduct; the direcce as a director of listed companies.
+From 2018 until April tors, like the Statutory Auditors, must treat any documents and information to which they might have access in the > GENDER QUOTAS IN THE BOARD OF DIRECTORS course of their duties with the maximum confidentiality.